 There’s only a hint of the type of allies that Daniel must have had in the prison, as exemplified by a Thai prisoner named Sin (played by Konglar Kanchanahoti), who helps Daniel with some important favors.
 “Most Wanted” didn’t have to be a “Midnight Express” type of movie, but the prison scenes are so late in the film, that it defeats the purpose of making this wrongful imprisonment the center of the story.

 “Most Wanted” also erases anyone besides Victor who helped Daniel outside of the Thai prison system.
 For example, the movie doesn’t show any attorneys who would have been necessary for Daniel’s quest to get released from prison.
 The movie is so hell-bent on making Victor look like the only hero who can save Daniel, that it cheapens the story by giving an unrealistic portrayal of the legal process in Daniel’s case.

 And what does the movie show Victor doing during Daniel’s prison ordeal?
 Visiting/interviewing Daniel once in the Thai prison and writing an article published in Canada about Daniel’s wrongful imprisonment.
 Victor also puts his wife and daughter into hiding in the home of a fellow journalist friend named Norm (played by Don McKellar), while Victor experiences more threats from government types who tell him to stop snooping around.

 In one scene that will make people roll their eyes, Victor tells Emma that she has to be patient while “I save the world.”
 It’s too bad that it’s too late to save this movie from its hokey melodrama that clutters the story with unnecessary gibberish and leaves out a lot of important details.

-Saban Films released “Most Wanted” on digital and VOD on July 24, 2020.
+Saban Films released “Most Wanted” on VOD on July 24, 2020.
 Paramount Home Entertainment will release “Most Wanted” on digital and Blu-ray on September 22, 2020.